parsakafi/laravel-telegram-group-management-bot/README.md

 Command start with exclamation mark (!), For example `!smart`

 If you reply a command to user, The bot get command description from language file and reply to user.

+##### 'Let me google that for you' !g Command

+For 'Let me google that for you' users can reply to another user with this pattern:
+`!g word`